coco-serverless/coco-serverless/docs/helloworld_knative_attestation.md

 First, we need to set `guest_pre_attestation` so that the Kata Shim opens a secure channel between the PSP and the KBS at boot time.
-We will later use this hannel to validate firmware and software measurements from inside the guest:
+We will later use this channel to validate firmware and software measurements from inside the guest:

 ```bash
 inv coco.guest-attestation --mode on